hawaiidatascience/metaflowmics/metagenomics-pipelines/Pipeline-16S/README.rst

 Read filtering (Dada2)
 ^^^^^^^^^^^^^^^^^^^^^^
-`filterAndTrim()`: Reads are truncated at positions {220} / {190} (fwd/rev) or at the first occurrence of a base of quality {2} or lower.
+`filterAndTrim()`: Reads are truncated at positions {fwd: 220}-{rev: 190} or at the first occurrence of a base of quality {2} or lower.
 Reads matching the phiX genome are {discarded}, as well as reads with an expected number of errrors above {maxEE}.
 Reads shorter than {20} bp are filtered out.
 Finally, samples with less than 50 reads are discarded.

 Denoising (Dada2)
 ^^^^^^^^^^^^^^^^^
-`learnErrors()`, `dada()`: Error models and denoising are performed on each sample independently.
+`learnErrors(), dada()`: Error models and denoising are performed on each sample independently.

 Read merging (Dada2)
 ^^^^^^^^^^^^^^^^^^^^